erikandersson96/portfolio-project-five/TESTING.md

 ### JSHint Javascript validation

 I have tested all javascript in all apps in this project with [JSHint](https://jshint.com/) (link).
-I will list all apps that has some sort of JavaScript in it, whether it is a JavaScript file or JavaScript at the bottom of a html template.
+I will list all apps that have some sort of JavaScript in them, whether it is a JavaScript file or JavaScript at the bottom of an HTML template.

 #### bag app